Websoft9Archive/ansible-oracledatabase/docs/else-faq.md

 # FAQ

-#### How can I enable the debug mode of RabbitMQ service?
+#### How can I enable the debug mode of Oracle Database service?

 ```
-systemctl stop rabbitmq-server
+systemctl stop oracle-server
-rabbitmq-server console
+oracle-server console
 ```

-#### Can I reset password of RabbitMQ by command?
+#### Can I reset password of Oracle Database by command?

 Yes, e.g `rabbitmqctl change_password  admin newpassword`

-#### If there is no domain name, can I deploy RabbitMQ?
+#### If there is no domain name, can I deploy Oracle Database?

-Yes, visit RabbitMQ by *http://Internet IP:8161*
+Yes, visit Oracle Database by *http://Internet IP:8161*

 #### What is the password for the database root user?